pradeep9090/Titanic-Dataset-Machine-Learning-Logistic-Regression/README.md

 This project demonstrates the basic steps of preparing data, training a logistic regression model, and making predictions.
 You can further evaluate the model's performance by using accuracy metrics such as precision, recall, and F1-score.

----

-This README provides a detailed step-by-step explanation of the code and its functionality.